Meatballs in Broth, My Mothers Recipe

-We make my mothers meatballs every holiday season.
-We make the meatballs Christmas Eve, and have them for breakfast Christmas Morning.
+We make my mothers meatballs in broth every holiday season.
+We make these meatballs Christmas Eve, and have them for breakfast Christmas Morning.
 We end up eating them for lunch through out the rest of the week.

 I was so lucky to grow up in a home where delicious, made from scratch meals were an everyday occurrence.
 My mother grew up in Western Kansas, during the depression and the Dust Bowl.
 Ida was the last girl of 12 children.
 Ida knew how to cook with simple ingredients and stretch a dime for a meal for a family.